 The College of Health Sciences is focused on preparing students to join a workforce community of healthcare professionals who provide exemplary service and care to a diverse population of individuals.
-Our faculty and staff are innovative, creative and engaged in advancing the knowledge and skills for improving the delivery of health and human services.
+Our faculty and staff are innovative, creative and engaged in advancing the knowledge and skills to improve the delivery of health and human services.

 The College of Health Sciences contains the highly-regarded School of Nursing, the School of Applied Health Sciences and the School of Orthodontics.
-The School of Applied Health Sciences contains the newly created department of Kinesiology, and the dynamic department of Communication Sciences and Disorders.
+The School of Applied Health Sciences includes the newly created department of Kinesiology and the dynamic department of Communication Sciences and Disorders.

 University’s College of Health Sciences aspires to be the region’s premier

 provider of health science education.
 The Jacksonville University, College of Health